 Tarrywile Park provides the passive recreation component of the TPA’s mission.
 There are close to twenty one miles of trails which are used for hiking, cross country running and skiing, snowshoeing, mountain biking and horseback riding.
 The park is home to the Danbury High School and Immaculate High School cross country track teams and has been the site of many Boy and Girl Scout events such as the Klondike and Camporee.
 Western Connecticut Orienteering holds orienteering meets and instructional classes at the Park and have installed a permanent orienteering course.
-The Authority hosts a variety of events throughout the year including; National Trails Day, Arbor Day (which we rely on our volunteers participation to help defray the cost of trail/tree maintenance) and our two biggest fundraisers the Harvest Hayride and Harvest Dinner.
+The Authority hosts a variety of events throughout the year including; National Trails Day, Arbor Day (which we rely on our volunteers participation to help defray the cost of trail/tree maintenance) and our biggest fundraiser our Annual Harvest Dinner.

 A recent survey of organized events and park users found approximately 75,000 guests make use of the Park and Mansion in any given year.
 This number continually increases as more and more of the public become aware of Danbury’s “Hidden Jewel” located right in their back yard.

 The history of the Park and Mansion are very interesting and you can easily see how the characters blend into the history of Danbury.
 The Mansion was built in 1897 by Dr. William C. Wile.
 The name Tarrywile comes from the play on words; to tarry a while – Wile.

 Dr. Wile, a veteran of the Civil War who fought at Gettysburg and accompanied General Sherman in his “March to the Sea”, was Danbury’s first chief medical examiner and a major benefactor of Danbury Hospital.
 When his 2nd wife, Hattie, fell down the stairs sustaining a severe spinal injury and was confined to a wheelchair, Dr. Wile decided to sell the Mansion and move to downtown Danbuy.
 In 1910 the Wile’s sold the mansion to Charles Darling Parks, President of the American Hatters and Furriers.
 As a side note, the Wiles built a house at the corner of Deer Hill and West Street, the site of today’s City Hall.